 Lower Junior School

-Pre-School, Reception, Year 1 and Year 2 classes are situated in the Lower Junior School building in the Shipley block and Lower Juniors children also have direct access to their own outside play and learning area.
+Pre-School, Reception, Year 1 and Year 2 classes are situated in the Lower Junior School building in the Shipley block and Lower Junior pupils also have direct access to their own outside play and learning area.

 A Pre-School which offers places to children from age 2 is operated on the Read School site by Kids’ Corner, a reputed local nursery provider.
 The Pre-School is open 51 weeks per year.

 Reception class offers a smooth transition from the Pre-School environment.
-Whilst the principles of the Early Years Foundation Stage (EYFS) framework continue to be important, the balance between child-initiated play and adult-directed playful learning begins to shift.
-Our Reception class promotes ‘school readiness’ by giving the children a broad range of knowledge and skills that provide the right foundation for future progress.
-Pupils will also begin to learn a foreign language and will have a weekly French lesson.
+Whilst the principles of the Early Years Foundation Stage (EYFS) framework continue to be important, the balance between child-initiated play and adult-directed playful learning, begins to shift.
+Our Reception class promotes school readiness by giving children a broad range of knowledge and skills that provide the right foundation for future progress.
+Pupils will have a weekly French lesson also begin to learn another foreign language.

 Class teacher: Mrs Fairhurst